Shipping Corporation of India: History

 SCI was established on 2 October 1961 by the amalgamation of Eastern Shipping Corporation and Western Shipping Corporation.
-Two more shipping companies, Jayanti Shipping Company and Mogul Lines Limited, were merged with SCI in 1973 and 1986 respectively.
+Two more shipping companies, Jayanti Shipping Company and Mogul Lines Limited, were merged with SCI in 1973 and 1986, respectively.

-SCI started out with 19 vessels.
+SCI started with 19 vessels.
 It gradually metamorphosed into a conglomerate having 80 ships of 59 lakh (5.9 million) tonnes deadweight (DWT) with interests in different segments of the shipping trade.

+The fleet size of the merchant carrier had peaked at over 120 vessels which included liners, oil tankers, gas carriers, chemical tankers, passenger vessels, offshore vessels.

-Inland & Coastal Shipping Ltd. (ICSL), SCI's wholly owned subsidiary was incorporated in 2016 after Maritime India summit for undertaking/providing transport services through Inland waterways and coastal shipping.
+Inland & Coastal Shipping Ltd. (ICSL), SCI's wholly owned subsidiary, was incorporated in 2016 after the Maritime India summit for undertaking/providing transport services through Inland waterways and coastal shipping.

-In year 2003, the company recruited their first ever girls batch ,the batch TNOC35 had 3 girls Namrata Singh Tarkar, Anuradha Jha and Suneha Gadpande and rest 32 boys.
+In year 2003, the company recruited their first ever girls batch, the batch TNOC35 had 3 girls Namrata Singh Tarkar, Anuradha Jha and Suneha Gadpande and rest 32 boys.

+SCI has a fleet of 55 vessels as of August 2025.